A local Mac Studio appliance

 Runs in your office

-No outside cloud required
+No required cloud dashboard

 Your records stay yours